maikelthedev/maikeldotuk.github.io/pages/jobs.md

 ## Freelance gigs

-As a freelancer I prefer to venture into discovery of new fields and technologies.
-I've rarely fully known how to do what I am asked, but I do my own research and learn it as I go along.
-As I don't have a boss but a deadline, I can afford to learn as I work hence why I can take bigger risks.
+As a freelancer I don't have a boss but a deadline, I can afford to learn as I work hence why I can take bigger risks and learn as I go along.

 * Video Editor
 * Full Stack Javascript Developer (Angular, Mongo, ExpressJs, Node)